rev-net/memo/pitch.md

 ### Bottom line

-RRG accumulates $REV and adds value to it in three ways: making web tools that let anyone browse and participate in revnets, building dev tools that make revnets easier to integrate, and accelerating new projects as revnets.
+RRG accumulates [$REV (see below)](#rev) and adds value to it in three ways: making web tools like [revnet.app](https://revnet.app) that let anyone browse and participate in revnets, building dev tools that make revnets easier to integrate, and accelerating new revnets.

 The $REV revnet receives a 2.5% network fee whenever someone cashes out from any revnet.
-The fee is used to either issue or buyback $REV, depending on which is a better deal.
-RRG receives a portion of these $REV issuance and buybacks as the fees come in.
-(See [$REV](#rev) below).
+The fee is used to either issue new $REV from its revnet or buyback $REV from the market, depending on which is a better deal.
+RRG receives a portion of $REV issuance and buybacks as the fees come in.

 ### Pitch to investors

-We’re selling 10% of the company Revnet Research Group at a $50m valuation.
+We're raising $5m by selling 10% of the company Revnet Research Group at a $50m valuation.

-We will use some of the money to staff jango, filip, aeolian, and kmac, and the bulk to support the launch and marketing of revnet.app and associated revnets.
+We wil use the bulk of this money to support the launch and marketing of revnet.app and associated revnets over the next 3 years.
+We will use some of the money to staff jango (project/tech lead), filip (ops/tech lead), aeolian (consumer/tech lead), and kmac (marketing/tech lead).

 ### Fundraising operations